Codefresh Docker Registry

 Generate CFCR Login Token

-First, you will need a Codefresh API token.
-To get it, login into Codefresh and navigate to
+First, you need a Codefresh API token.
+To get it, login into Codefresh and navigate to User Settings.
+Generate a Codefresh Registry Access Token and copy this token to your clipboard.

 Use Codefresh Registry Locally

-By default, all CF users have permissions to
+By default, all Codefresh users have permissions to

 ||Your username in Codefresh|